 Vegetarians are people too, so we know they like to day drink.
 Hit up Handlebar if you want some excellent vegetarian food and drinks.
 The fried avocado taco is delicious, plus there are some really good non-vegetarian fish items on the menu too.

-Unless you're a Hoosier fan, you might want to avoid Kirkwood's if there's an Indiana basketball game on a Saturday afternoon.
-But any other time works well, particularly football season because nobody is watching Indiana play anyway.
-The indoor-outdoor combo at Kirkwood's is ideal for day drinking, and their tasty chicken wings and cheeseburger mini's with merkt's cheddar don't hurt either.
+Unless you’re a Hoosier fan, avoid Kirkwood’s if there’s an Indiana basketball game on a Saturday afternoon.
+But any other time works well, and particularly football season because nobody is watching Indiana play anyway.
+The indoor-outdoor combo at Kirkwood’s is ideal for day drinking, and their tasty chicken wings and cheeseburger mini’s with Merkt’s cheddar don’t hurt either.